woodnsec/IoT-Forensics/README.md

 1. Project goals and objectives in a numbered or bulleted list that you propose to undertake to address the identified problem.
 Clearly identify what you are doing at a high level with minimal technical detail.
 1. The merit of accomplishing the project goals and objectives in terms of how it helps end users, society, or particular industries/sectors/companies/agencies.

+ideas:
+- Research traditional and IoT forensics
+- Differences and stuff
+- Issues with IoT forensics
+- Concerns with IoT forensics
+- Hands on experimentation
+- Any devices we can get access to

 ### Goals and objectives

 Ideas :